BradleyCulley/bradleyculley.github.io/_posts/2025-broken-02-23-hapless.md

 <hr/>

-One paragraph each: every shitshow disaster screwup I experienced in the economic and social world in The United States.
+One paragraph each: every disaster I experienced in the economic and social world in The United States.

 The Bluebird Botanticals order in Hampton
 The homebuying in Illinois